 Director of Clinical/Translational Research and Professor, Department of Diagnostic and Biomedical Sciences, University of Texas Health Science Center at Houston School of Dentistry.

 Dr. Mary C. Farach Carson is the director of clinical/translational research and professor, Department of Diagnostic and Biomedical Sciences, University of Texas Health Science Center at Houston School of Dentistry.
 An active researcher with a federally and industry-funded laboratory focused on tissue engineering, extracellular matrix and cancer biology, she is a pioneer in the use of complex 3D systems for cell and microtissue culture of both normal and cancerous tissues.

 Angela Panoskaltsis-Mortari, Ph.D.

-Co-founder and president of Texans for Cures, a nonprofit based in Austin, Texas, that advocates for stem cell research, regenerative medicine, and immunotherapy strategies.
+David Bales is the co-founder and president of Texans for Cures, a nonprofit based in Austin, Texas, that advocates for stem cell research, regenerative medicine and immunotherapy strategies.
 Bales co-founded Texans for Stem Research in 2008, renamed Texans for Cures in 2016.
 He is committed to funding FDA-approved clinical trials, mainly for childhood diseases.